canonical/cloud-init/doc/rtd/topics/debugging.rst

 Stable Release Updates (SRU) testing for cloud-init
 ===================================================
-Once an Ubuntu release has been published, updates to it must follow a special procedure called a "stable release update" (or `SRU`_).
+Once an Ubuntu release is stable (i.e. after it is released), updates for it must follow a special procedure called a "stable release update" (or `SRU`_).

 The cloud-init project has a specific process it follows when validating